cisar2218/Plutonication/README.md

 Notes
 - if you strugle with events see handling and raising events c#
-- if you strugle with connection establishment check firewall rules (can be problem on server side - this code).
+- if you strugle with connection establishment check firewall rules (can be problem on server side).
 This case is specific for LAN.
 On localhost it should work just fine.
 - for more details see documentation on github: www.github.com/cisar2218/Plutonication */